corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 I also found that the built-in localisation for `any_galaxy_species_trigger` was incorrect and referred to a "Number of Species in the Galaxy" when instead it should say "Any Species in the Galaxy" (English).
 I've attempted some tooltip splicing to get the right translations for other languages (except Simplified Chinese).
 As above, please comment or message me if I have massacred your language and you would like to help.

 However, the new edict to declare Battle Thralls as Honored Protectors is not localised - that is because it is my original writing.
-The english text is used as a placeholder for other languages.
+The English text is used as a placeholder for other languages.
 If you want to translate it into your language, please leave a comment or message me.

 ## Known Issues